-The University of Maryland Eastern Shore has a comprehensive course and program evaluation process.
+UMES has a comprehensive course and program evaluation process.
 Each course syllabus has a set of written student learning outcomes.
 The course learning outcomes are assessed through embedded questions on tests, assignments, and portfolios that address specific course outcomes.
-Data is collected to analyze results and used to improve course curriculum and pedagogy.
+Data is collected and analyzed and results are used to improve course curriculum and pedagogy.

-Once the program is launched, the courses will enter the course evaluation system.
-Teaching evaluation request students to reflect on the course structure, the course content, and the instructor's performance.
-Summary data will be reviewed by faculty members, the program chair, and the school administration to determine whether revision or improvement actions are necessary.
+Once the program is launched, its courses will enter the course evaluation system.
+Teaching evaluations ask students to reflect on the course structure, the course content, and the instructor's performance.
+Summary data will be reviewed by faculty members, the program chair, and the school administration, to determine whether revision or improvement actions are necessary.